 When will Galaxy’s Edge open?

-Galaxy's Edge will open at Disneyland in summer 2019; it will open at Hollywood Studios in late fall 2019.
+Galaxy’s Edge will open at Disneyland in summer 2019 (June is looking likely); it will open at Hollywood Studios in late fall 2019.

 Star Wars: Galaxy’s Edge is centered on Batuu, specifically the village of Black Spire Outpost.
 It’s a bustling sort of place surrounded by giant petrified trees.
 As the name of the land hints at, this a location at the edge of the galaxy; Batuu’s in the Outer Rim, not too far from the Unknown Region.
 It’s a place where smugglers, merchants, bounty hunters, Resistance, and First Order members run into each other.
 Though it’s in the middle of no and where, Batuu has become more popular thanks to updated hyperspace routes (even the Star Tours attraction stops by Batuu).